ibm-cloud-docs/dns/getting-help.md

 # Getting help and support
 {: #gettinghelp-with-dns}

-If you have problems or questions when using {{site.data.keyword.cloud}} Domain Name Registration, you can get help on our [support center](https://{DomainName}/unifiedsupport/supportcenter){:external} or by post your question on [Stack Overflow](https://stackoverflow.com/search?q=dns+ibm-cloud){:external}.
+If you have problems or questions when using {{site.data.keyword.cloud}} Domain Name Registration, you can get help on our [IBM Support center](https://{DomainName}/unifiedsupport/supportcenter){:external} or by post your question on [Stack Overflow](https://stackoverflow.com/search?q=dns+ibm-cloud){:external}.
 When using the forums to ask a question, tag your question with "ibm-cloud" and "dns" so that it is seen by the {{site.data.keyword.cloud_notm}} development teams.

-For information about opening an IBM Support case, or about support levels and case severities, see [Contacting support](/docs/get-support?topic=get-support-getting-customer-support).
+For information about opening an IBM Support case, or about support levels and case severities, see [Contacting support](/docs/get-support?topic=get-support-using-avatar#using-avatar).